Mark Flekken

-Mark Flekken (born 13 June 1993) is a Dutch professional footballer who plays as a goalkeeper for club Bayer Leverkusen and the Netherlands national team.
+Mark Maria Hubertus Flekken (born 13 June 1993) is a Dutch professional footballer who plays as a goalkeeper for club Bayer Leverkusen and the Netherlands national team.

 Early years

 Flekken grew up in Bocholtz, Limburg, Netherlands on the German border.
 His parents René and Annie used to play football themselves, and his younger brother Roy also became a goalkeeper.

 Club career

 Alemannia Aachen and Greuther Fürth

 Flekken started his career in the youth department of RKVV WDZ from Bocholtz before moving to the youth academy of Roda JC Kerkrade.
 In 2009, he moved across the border to the youth teams of the then 2.
 Bundesliga club Alemannia Aachen.
 On 22 September 2011, he signed his first professional contract.

 During the winter break of the 2012–13 3.
 Liga season, Flekken was appointed as the starting goalkeeper by coach René van Eck after the financially troubled club had parted ways with Michael Melka.
 Flekken made his debut on 26 January 2013 in a 2–0 home game against 1.
 FC Saarbrücken.

 Ahead of the 2013–14 season, Flekken moved to the 2.
 Bundesliga club SpVgg Greuther Fürth.
 There, he only made three league appearances in three years as a backup goalkeeper behind Wolfgang Hesl and Sebastian Mielitz.